Flagship

 Does one purchase cover all platforms?

-No. iOS + Mac is a single universal purchase — one payment covers iPhone, iPad, and Mac.
+No. iOS + Mac is a single universal purchase — one payment covers iPhone, iPad, Mac, and Apple Vision Pro.
 The Android Reader, PC Reader, and PC tools are each sold separately.

 How do I add books and folders to BiblioFuse on iPhone?